peterpeterparker/daviddalbusco.com/src/blog/you-better-screenshot-test-your-website.md

 > Photo by [hao wang](https://unsplash.com/fr/@danranwanghao?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/fr/photos/oeuvre-de-griffonnage-rouge-et-bleu-sur-fond-noir-pVq6YhmDPtk?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)

-Have you ever updated a few libraries or the framework of your website, had a quick look, pushed to main and deployed it straight to production, because who cares, it's just your personal website, only to figure out weeks later, out of nowhere, that some colors were suddenly off or that some layout issue had popped up?
+Have you ever updated your website's dependencies, had a quick look, pushed to main and deployed it straight to production, because who cares, it's just your personal website, only to figure out weeks later that some colors were suddenly weirdly off or that some minor layout issue had popped up?

 You might say no, at least publicly, but I bet it happened to you a few times.
-Or I'm a weirdo, as it actually happened to me a few times in the past.
+Or am I a weirdo?
+Because it actually happened to me in the past.

 When I build serious projects, I of course set up various test suites, notably screenshot tests, but so far I never did so for my own website.
 Then this summer it happened again, and: